-From 2014 through 2018, total debt owed by the Republic to multilateral creditors increased by 13.6%, from US\$4.4 billion in 2014 to US\$4.9 billion in 2018, representing 22.8% of the Republic's total public external debt.
+From 2014 through 2018, total debt owed by the Republic to multilateral creditors (including the IMF, the IDB, the World Bank, the French Development Agency (Agence Française de Développement), the Andean Development Corporation (Corporación Andina de Fomento, or the "CAF") and other institutions) increased by 13.6%, from US\$4.4 billion in 2014 to US\$4.9 billion in 2018, representing 22.8% of the Republic's total public external debt.
+Loans from multilateral creditors have mainly funded programs related to education, water access, health, social security, electricity sector, productivity, development, poverty reduction, tax collection and public sector management and natural disasters relief.

 In 2018, the Republic made payments to multilateral lenders (including the IMF, the IDB, the World Bank and other institutions) in an aggregate amount of US\$403.2 million (including payments of principal, interest and commissions).